Martin Perez pitches complete game as Rangers blank Astros - NewsBreak

 Martin Perez pitches complete game as Rangers blank Astros

-Martin Perez scattered seven hits in a complete-game shutout, and Kole Calhoun homered as the visiting Texas Rangers finally solved the Houston Astros in a 3-0 win on Friday in the second of a four-game American League West series.
+Martin Perez scattered eight hits in a complete-game shutout and Kole Calhoun homered as the visiting Texas Rangers finally solved the Houston Astros in a 3-0 win on Friday.

-Perez and Calhoun helped the Rangers even the series and snapped an 11-game road losing streak to Houston.
+Perez and Calhoun helped the Rangers even the four-game series at one win apiece and snapped an 11-game road losing streak to Houston.
 The Astros lost for the first time in 10 games at home.

 Perez (3-2) earned his third straight win and lowered his ERA to 1.64.
-He struck out five and walked just one and was helped by three double plays that snuffed out Houston chances in the first, the fourth and the seventh innings.
+He struck out five, walked just one and was helped by three double plays that snuffed out Houston chances in the first, fourth and seventh innings.

 It was the Rangers’ first complete game this season and only the fifth in Major League Baseball in 2022.
 Perez now has four complete games in his career; Friday’s effort was his first since 2014.